Strategies in Designing and Managing Bridges and Structures to Enhance Transportation System Resilience

 An Integrated Framework for Risk and Impact Assessment of Sediment Hazard on a Road Network

-Johan Rose Santos, Republic of the Philippines - Department of Public Works and HighwaysShow Abstract
+Johan Rose Santos, Philippines - Department of Public Works and HighwaysShow Abstract

 Varun Varghese, "Hiroshima Daigaku"